-The American, or Common, persimmon, Diospyros virginiana, is a large deciduous tree in the Ebenaceae, or Ebony family.
+The common persimmon, Diospyros virginiana, is a large deciduous tree in the Ebenaceae, or Ebony family.

 It grows to a height of sixty, and some have been recorded at eighty.
 It can have a singular trunk or multiple trunks.
 It tends to form colonies.